Code-Institute-Submissions/Paul-Glanville-milestone1/README.md

 ### Credit

+https://jigsaw.w3.org/css-validator/ - I have used this validator to ensure CSS code is correct and there are no errors

+https://validator.w3.org/ - I ave used this validator to ensure HTML code is correct and has no errors.

 excellence_mentor - For their insight in the industry and professional view reviewing the project.

 https://github.com/Ash066/starbomb#user-stories - I used this as an inpiration for the user stories.